The Forgotten (2003 film)

-The Forgotten is a 2003 American Korea War film directed by Vincente Stasolla and starring Randy Ryan.
+The Forgotten is a 2003 American Korean War film directed by Vincente Stasolla and starring Randy Ryan.
 The majority of the film was shot in Pennsylvania.
 The film chronicles the story of two tanks that get lost behind enemy lines in the beginning of the Korean War.
 Facing the crew is an inexperienced commander, the mounting tension between a motley assortment of soldiers, and the general confusion of the "forgotten war" itself.

 Plot

 In October 1950, during a decimating North Korean Army assault, a U.S. Army tank platoon retreats.
 The remaining two tanks become lost behind enemy lines.
 Corporal William Byrne, an idealistic, God-fearing young enlistee, becomes the platoon commander after the platoon sergeant dies.
 Fighting against the unseen enemy and waning esprit de corps, the tanks crisscross the unfamiliar Korean landscape.
 Death, dissension, and a wounded North Korean PoW test the wills of Cpl.
 Byrne and crews.
 Meanwhile, struggling to maintain his faith, Cpl.
 Byrne escapes the war by remembering his wife and the delusions of his morphine-medicated mind.